turingschool-examples/partial-arts/README.md

 # Partial Arts: Sinatra Partials and Helpers

+### Exploring the App

+* Fire up the server and take a look at the interface ('/', '/artists', '/belts', '/categories', '/artist/:id')
+* What parts of the views seem to be repeated?
+* Take a look at the code.
+Do you see repeated code in the views?

+### Questions

 * How do we normally deal with repeated code?
 * Where do you see repeated code in the views?
 * Ideas for how to solve this?